antoniogryzuno/Influenza_Season_in_USA/README.md

 This project creates a data-driven staffing plan for U.S. hospitals during influenza season.

 ## ABOUT THE PROJECT
-Each winter, the United States experiences an influenza season in which flu incidence spikes and a portion of patients—especially those in vulnerable populations—develop complications that require hospitalization.
+Each winter, the United States experiences an influenza season in which flu incidence spikes and a portion of patients, especially those in vulnerable populations—develop complications that require hospitalization.
 Hospitals and clinics face short‑term surges that outstrip normal staffing levels.
 A national medical staffing agency supplies temporary clinicians to cover these peaks.
 This project builds a data‑driven plan to determine when to send staff and how many to dispatch to each state during the upcoming flu season.

 ## OBJECTIVE